lbryio/spee.ch/README.md

   * [node](https://nodejs.org)
   * [MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)
   * [`lbry`](https://github.com/lbryio/lbry) daemon
-    * note: retrieve an address from the daemon and send your wallet a couple credits (or join us in the [#speech discord channel](https://discord.gg/YjYbwhS) and we will send you a few)
+    * note: retrieve an address from the daemon and send your wallet a few credits (or join us in the [#speech discord channel](https://discord.gg/YjYbwhS) and we will send you a few)
   * [FFmpeg](https://www.ffmpeg.org/download.html)

 #### Clone this repo
 ```
 $ git clone https://github.com/lbryio/spee.ch.git